Jesuit Global Activism Leadership Summit

 As Jesuits have always been “called to the frontiers” to engage with the many, diverse peoples of our world, we invite you and your students to participate in the second annual Jesuit Global Activism Leadership Summit.
 The summit is open to students (male or female, 14-18 years old) and teachers from secondary Jesuit schools across the globe to gather with a common mission and vision to collaboratively explore solutions to the challenges and injustices we face as a global community.

-The summit is free and will take place virtually this summer over the course of 5 days--July 30th, August 1st, 3rd, 5th, and 6th.
-There will be a rotating start time based on feedback from all program participants..
+The summit is free and will take place virtually this summer over the course of 5 days--July 29th, 31st, August 2nd, 4th, and 5th.
+Each session will start at 10:00 AM CST (St. Louis time).
 All activities will be conducted in English.
 The program will include:

 -Opportunities to connect and share cultural perspectives and traditions with Jesuit school peers from North and South America, Europe, Africa, Asia, and Oceania.